ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 And that's it.
 You have successfully built and deployed your own RingCentral/CRM integration.
 Now, let's learn how to customize your adapter to actually integrate with a CRM provider.

+### Develop a new adapter

+Now you should have rough ideas about what this extension does.
+If you want to add a new adapter for a CRM platform, please go to [Implement your own adapter](./adapter.md).